undergrad-partner-school

 Deadlines

-The closing date for applications to Texas State University is July 15.
-If you are applying as a transfer student, note that the application deadline is July 15.
+The last day for submitting applications to this school is July 15.
+If you are applying for a transfer, note that the application deadline is July 15.

 Retention Rate

-The freshman retention rate for Texas State University was 80% in 2023, a testament to the outstanding educational experience provided by this institution.
+As reported in 2025, the freshman retention rate for Texas State University was 80%, reflecting the superb quality of the educational programs at this institution.

 Student Body